Water Adventures in Central Florida: Sports, Tours and More

 From a turret in Cinderella's castle, there's a good view of the Magic Kingdom, and it extends farther than you think.
 If Orlando boasts the princess' quarters, Seminole County is her backyard paradise.

-Just 15 minutes north of Orlando's major theme parks, 2,000 lakes and waterways promise adventure, from the majestic St. Johns River to the sprightliest of springs; from lakes teeming with creatures big to creeks laced with creatures small.
+Just 15 minutes north of Orlando's major theme parks, 2,000 lakes and water adventures, from the majestic St. Johns River to the sprightliest of springs; from lakes teeming with creatures big to creeks laced with creatures small.
 Zip around by airboat or glide like royalty on a river tour.
 On the other side of Orlando, you'll find nature's calling the whole family to dive right in.

 Steady your sea legs and climb aboard with the St. John's Rivership Company for a dinner cruise.
 From your booth's huge window, watch 25 miles of the St. Johns River slip past.
 You won't miss a single egret or alligator while you enjoy the ship's fresh fare.
 On deck, spot herons and ospreys amid the cypress and sweeping oaks.
 Whatever the time, you'll forget it as you chart a course down some of St. Johns' 342 freshwater miles.
 Temperate and slow moving, you'll be lulled by the river's mysterious charms, including its northward flow and ancient flora.